 The Iliad and Odyssey have survived for thousands of years, are foundational writings of Western Civilization, because they speak to a universal problem of what it means to be human.

 And I will tell you this: This world, and the next, is constructed, such that, one is not allowed to get very far down the road of activity and endeavor before some form of “detention,” a time-out to make us stop and consider, comes into play.
 For Odysseus, it was seven years.
-That might be a good average; what I mean is, think about your life, and notice how it divides itself into phases or compartments of five years, ten years, or a bit more – let’s call it “seven years” (which number, in ancient literature signified a “perfection” or “fullness”).
+That might be a good average; what I mean is, think about your life, and notice how it divides itself into phases or compartments of five years or ten years – let’s call it “seven years” (which number, in ancient literature signified a “perfection” or “fullness”).

 Every “seven years” we seem to be thrust into a new “classroom” of life.
 What we thought, for sure, would work out as something good, now, in hindsight, was a mistake or a detour or worse.
 That opportunity we were so convinced would “make me happy” hardly lasted a fortnight.
 The tide comes in and the tide goes out.
 We enter periods in our lives when some things seem to be working fairly well, but then – often, without warning – our fortunes turn, or our eyes open to what should be, and now we’re cast upon the shores of a forbidding Ogygia.
 During this “wilderness” period, nothing can be made to go right.
 It’s just one bad thing after another, we can’t get from here to there, no matter how hard we try.
 And now we're on the beach every morning with Odysseus, oppressed by visions of what you were meant to have.

 who we truly love, and what is most important to us